 I believe that managing data skills in a fast and "cheap payload" way is a key to the success of most modern software.
 Hope you enjoyed the important knowledge you received from me.

-Reach out in the comments if you have any further questions or want to learn about other optimization best practices (e.g., example how to not use slow JOINS, or how to apply data denormalization to achieve maximum speed).
+Reach out me on Twitter if you have any further questions or want to learn about other optimization best practices (e.g., for example how to not use slow JOINS, or how to apply data denormalization to achieve maximum speed).

 Related links: